 AWARE FOR dlp

-Protect against data loss in collaboration data
+Protect against data exfiltration from collaboration tools

 About enterprise dlp